 We should also remember that there would be no such thing as Al Qaeda, had not Republicans under Reagan financed it’s formation to perform terrorist attacks against the USSR.

 I do not hate this country.
-I love the USA enough to insist that we return to practicing the principles we claim to profess.
+I love the USA enough to insist that we actually practice the principles we claim to profess.
 These are the lessons we need to learn to prevent future terrorists attacks against the US.
 If we practice oppression, we guarantee resistance.
-If we practice partnership, we will usually get cooperation.
-We need to stop trying to control other countries by force, To forestall terrorism, we must first stop participating in and supporting terrorism ourselves.
+If we practice partnership, we will get cooperation.
+We need to stop trying to control other countries by force, To forestall terrorism, we must stop participating in and supporting terrorism ourselves.
+We will be seen as hypocrites if we oppose ethnic cleansing by ISIL, but support ethnic cleansing by Zionists.

 Even if we do all that, we must still be vigilant.
 Sadly there are forces in pseudo-Islam that pursue hatred against America, just as there are forces in pseudo-Christianity that pursue hatred against Muslims, both for their own respective right-wing political agendas.
 Both are equally dangerous.